laxuanlinh/awscertifieddev/monitoring.md

 ### How to enable X-Ray
 - Import AWS SDK
 - The SDK will capture API and DB calls
-- Install X-Ray daemon or enable X-Ray AWS Integration if on-premises, other AWS services already have the daemon
+- Install X-Ray daemon or enable X-Ray AWS Integration if on-premises, EC2 or ECS, other AWS services already have the daemon
 - The instance must have IAM Role with permission to run, in case of Lambdam the execution role must have the proper policy
 - On Beanstalk, use `.ebextensions/xray-daemon.config` file to enable